ZarnackGroup/EMBO_iCLIP_course/README.md

 ## Practical 1 - Exploring CLIP data with the UCSC genome browser

+In this task you will explore crosslink profiles and binding sites defined by different tools.
 We uploaded crosslink profiles of CSTF2 and SF3B1 to the UCSC genome browser for you.
 Have a look at https://genome.ucsc.edu/s/melinak/How_to_define_binding_iCLIP2_EMBO_course_bioinformatics_practial1.
 Go through the tasks below and make screen shots of the examples you find, so we can discuss your examples in the end.

 - CSFT2 is a polyadenylation factor.
 Find some examples for crosslink peaks at polyadenylation sites and alternative polyadenylation sites.
 Are these sites also annotated in the genome annotation?